bpmn-miwg/bpmn-miwg-test-suite/README.md

 Repository structure

+The top level defines test categories.
+The second level is either a vendor or the submitted reference.
+The third level holds the individual test case files in the form <identifier>-<test type>.filetype

+The vendor who provided each test case will be identified in the summarising results spreadsheet.

+- README.md (this file)
+- Results.xslx
 - A - Fixed Diagrams with Variations of Attributes
   - Business Process Incubator 4.?.?
     - A.1.0-import.png
     - A.1.0-import.bpmn
+    - A.1.0-export.png
+    - A.1.0-export.bpmn
+    - A.1.0-roundtrip.png
+    - A.1.0-roundtrip.bpmn
     - ...
   - Camunda Modeler 2.0.1
     - A.1.0-import.png